pillarstudio/standards/reactjs-guidelines.md

 ## PropTypes declarations

-- Setting propTypes declarations for every component is mandatory!
+- Setting propTypes declarations is mandatory
 - Group them into required/none-required
 - Alphabetically sort each group
 - Separate them by a new line

 ```
 static propTypes = {